 - Students who are changing programs pre-qualifying exam must take the exam under the rules of their new program.

 - Students who are changing programs after passing their qualifying exam in their prior program will not be required to retake the qualifying exam.

 Time Limitation for Completion of Programs

-The purpose of this limitation is to avoid undue delay in the completion of the degree requirements and to insure that course work and research is not outdated before the degree is granted.
+The purpose of this limitation is to avoid undue delay in the completion of the degree requirements and to ensure that course work and research is not outdated before the degree is granted.
 For the doctoral degree, no more than seven years may elapse between initial admission and conferring of the degree.
-For the master of science degree, no more than five years may elapse between beginning of the program and conferral of the degree.
+For the master of science degree, no more than five years may elapse between beginning the program and conferral of the degree.
 If these time limits are exceeded, the degree is not awarded unless there is permission by petition to the Dean of the College of Graduate Studies.